 2. As per my experience with arts and crafts:

-Nothing is ever as ‘advanced’ or difficult as people make it out to be (this is always a disappointment, but at times it is also a relief).
-The ‘average Joe’ simply does not possess the faculties or the inclination to do or be anything more than what a very LOW bar demands.
+No endeavour – be it personal, professional, academic, or what-have-you – is ever as ‘advanced’ or difficult as people like to make it out to be.
+This disappointments me more than I can express, because I wish people would challenge themselves more.
+The ‘average Joe/Josephine’ simply does not possess the faculties or the inclination to do or be anything more than what a very low bar demands.

 3. As per reprimand for expressing my take on JC feeding absurd amounts of people with one loaf of bread: